Passivity-based control of underactuated mechanical systems with Coulomb friction: Application to earthquake prevention: Preliminaries

 \begin{thm}\cite[Chapter 6]{b:Khalil2002} If the system $H_1$ is passive with input $e_1$ and output $y_1$, and the system $H_2$ is passive with input $e_2$ and output $y_2$, then the negative feedback connection of $H_1$ and $H_2$ is passive with input $u=[u_1,u_2]^T$ and output $y=[y_1,y_2]^T$. \end{thm}

 Let

 where $f_2:\Re^{n} \times \Re_{\geq 0} \rightarrow \Re^n$ is piecewise continuous\footnote{A function is said to be piecewise continuous in a domain $G$ if it is continuous in $G$ up to a set of measure zero defined by points of discontinuity of the function.} in a domain $G \subset \Re^{n} \times \Re_{\geq 0}$.
-The above system is nonautonomous and have a set-valued right-hand side (RHS), which are accepted as a basic mathematical model of a discontinuous system (see \cite{b:Orlov-2009} for more details on discontinuous systems).
+The above system is nonautonomous and has set-valued RHS (see \cite{b:Orlov-2009} for more details on discontinuous systems and \cite{b:10.1080/00207178708933801,b:4048815} for control robot manipulators with discontinuous RHS for time invariant and nonautonomous systems, respectively).
 In the following, the solutions of discontinuous systems like \eqref{eq:syst} are understood in the Filippov's sense \cite{b:filippov}.

 \begin{thm}(\textbf{Invariance-like principle})\cite{b:Finogenko-2016,b:Kamalapurkar-Rosenfeld-Parikh-Teel-Dixon-2019} Let $D \subset \Re^n$ be a domain containing $x=0$.
 Suppose there exists a constant $M$ such that $\norm{f_2(x,t)} \leq M$, for almost all $(x,t)\in D \times \Re$.
 Let $V:D \times \Re_{\geq 0} \rightarrow \Re$ be a locally Lipschitz-continuous positive definite function such that